tzachz/github-comment-counter/README.md

     token: my-oauth-token

 organization: my-org    # organization to show stats for

+repositories:           # subset of repositories to consider.
+If
+- repo1                 # empty will read all repositories in the org.
+- repo2

 refreshRateMinutes: 10  # interval between API activations
 ```
 Specify either a token or a username and password.